Will Grier: Los Angeles Chargers

 On December 18, 2023, Grier was signed by the Los Angeles Chargers off the Patriots practice squad.
 He was acquired to be the backup behind Easton Stick, who took over the quarterback starting job after Justin Herbert was placed on injured reserve with a broken finger.

 Philadelphia Eagles

 On March 23, 2024, Grier signed a one-year contract with the Philadelphia Eagles.
 He reunited with offensive coordinator Kellen Moore, who had also been the offensive coordinator when Grier played for the Cowboys.
 He was released on August 26 and signed to the practice squad two days later.
 Grier was released again on November 7.

 Dallas Cowboys (second stint)

 On November 12, 2024, Grier was signed to the Dallas Cowboys' practice squad.
 He was promoted to the active roster on January 4, 2025.

 On August 26, 2025, Grier was released by the Cowboys as part of final roster cuts and was re-signed to the practice squad the next day.
+On February 2, 2026, he signed a reserve/futures contract with Dallas.
+Grier was released by the Cowboys on March 12.

+Carolina Panthers (second stint)

+On April 21, 2026, the Carolina Panthers brought back Grier, signing him as a free agent.
+Grier announced his retirement from professional football on July 15.

+Coaching career

+On July 24, 2026, the Dallas Cowboys hired Grier to serve as an offensive assistant under head coach Brian Schottenheimer.